Bringing an empty home back into use can improve the whole neighbourhood.

 - Any other information, such as who owns it and why it is empty

 If you are an owner or are responsible for an empty property

-If you own an empty home but have plans to bring your property back into use, and you just want to let us know about it, please contact our Housing Strategy and Enabling team using the contact details on the right of this page.
+If you own an empty home but have plans to bring your property back into use, and you just want to let us know about it, please contact the private sector housing team using the contact details on this page.